alexispaljic/itn-web/README.md

 ## Installation

-You can work on the project in the cloud or locally.
+You can work on the project in the cloud (preferred method) or locally.

 ### 1. Clone the repository

 To work in the cloud, [create a new Codespace](https://codespaces.new/boisgera/itn-web).
 Alternatively, to work locally, clone the repo:

 ```bash
 git clone git@github.com:boisgera/itn-web.git